red5pro/streaming-html5/static/lib/red5pro/WHIP_WHEP_README.md

 There are two additional configuration properties that pertain to WHEP clients only:

 - `trickleIce`: flag to send candidates after establishing a connection and generation.
-Default: _false_.
-By default, the SDK will send ICE candidates in the original POST to WHEP.
-By turning this to _true_, it will send an initial SDP with candidates and then trickle in candidates as generated.
+Default: _true_.
+By default, the SDK will send ICE candidates in a patch after POST of an Offer.
+By turning this to _false_, it will send an all candidates along in the POST of the Offer.
 - `enableChannelSignaling`: flag to also open a data channel for messaging.
 Default: _true_.
 You can turn this to _false_ to not open an additional data channel, though **be warned that this will also turn off any essential messaging that comes from the server.**